-&lt;sup>11 Please refer to the courses listed in the syllabus for the degree of LLB.
+&lt;sup>14 Please refer to the courses listed in the syllabus for the degree of LLB.

-&lt;sup>12 For the purpose of PCLL admission, a candidate must satisfactorily complete LLAW3102 Evidence I (or LLAW3103 Evidence II) and LLAW3105 Land law III, and either LLAW3010 Business associations or LLAW3015 Company law, and comply with any other requirements as may be specified in the PCLL regulations from time to time.
+&lt;sup>15 For the purpose of PCLL admission, a candidate must satisfactorily complete LLAW3102 Evidence I (or LLAW3103 Evidence II), and comply with any other requirements as may be specified in the PCLL regulations from time to time.